CCNS® — A Registered Service Mark

 In the study, neonatal, pediatric and adult advanced practice acute and critical care nurses across the United States were surveyed to ascertain the significance of the various elements of their practice.

 Through an extensive review and evaluation process, the tasks crucial to advanced practice acute and critical care nursing were defined using the AACN Synergy Model for Patient Care as an organizing framework.
-Each CCNS exam is based on these tasks and the knowledge required to perform them.
+Each CCNS exam was based on these tasks and the knowledge required to perform them.